auth10/auth10-java/README.md

 This library speaks the WS-Federation protocol and SAML 1.1 and 2.0 tokens.
 It interops fine with Microsoft-related products like ADFS, Windows Azure Active Directory and Windows Identity Foundation.

+The code is a simplified version with some improvements of the library released by Microsoft <https://github.com/WindowsAzure/azure-sdk-for-java-samples>.

 ## Usage

  Clone it